jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 Sasho Nedelkoski, Alexander Wieder, Yi Feng, Florian Richter, Francesco del Buono, Phani Pawan, and Ankur Bhatia, among others.

-Our skill set encompasses expertise in the fields of:
+Our skill set encompasses expertise in the fields of AI/Data Science (Analytics), Software Engineering (Analysis, Design, Development, Testing), and Operation (Deployment, Infrastructure).
-+ AI/Data Science (time series analysis, regression, decision trees, pattern recognition, probability theory and neural networks),
-+ Software Engineering (analysis, design, development, testing), and
-+ Operation (deployment, infrastructure).

 Our culture of innovation and R&D is based on 4 main guiding principles: